 In fact, the global interest in product managers has almost doubled in the last 3 years.

-As the need for product managers skyrockets, the position itself becomes increasingly complex with ever-changing responsibilities and required skills.
+As the need to hire talented product managers skyrockets, the position itself becomes increasingly complex with ever-changing responsibilities and required skills.

 In most software companies, the product manager is responsible for the strategy, roadmap, and feature definition for their product or product line.
 However, the position may also include marketing, forecasting, and profit and loss responsibilities, and even helping to develop workplace culture.

 Needless to say, product management is a challenging role.
 With competing priorities, changing requirements, and the need to stay one step ahead of competitors, product managers have it tough!
 It’s a lot of pressure juggling all these responsibilities and keeping everything under control.